MentalBench: A DSM-Grounded Benchmark for Evaluating Psychiatric Diagnostic Capability of Large Language Models: Introduction

-A central difficulty in psychiatric diagnosis arises from its inherently multi-criteria and boundary-sensitive decision structure.
-Diagnostic judgments are governed by standardized frameworks such as DSM-5, which require integrating symptom combinations, duration constraints, functional impairment, exclusion rules, and distinctions between clinically similar disorders~\cite{clark2017three}.
-In practice, these judgments are further complicated by incomplete or selectively reported patient information.
-As a result, evaluating diagnostic performance requires benchmarks that go beyond factual recall of diagnostic criteria and test how models make decisions when diagnostic boundaries are unclear.
+A central difficulty in evaluating the psychiatric diagnostic capability of LLMs arises from the inherently multi-criteria and boundary-sensitive decision structure of psychiatric diagnosis.
+Psychiatric decision-making is governed by standardized frameworks such as DSM-5~\cite{american2013diagnostic}, which require integrating multi-faceted clinical factors, including symptom combinations, duration constraints, and functional impairments~\cite{clark2017three, hyman2010diagnosis, kendell2003distinguishing}.
+This challenge is particularly pronounced in differential diagnosis, where multiple psychiatric disorders with overlapping symptom profiles must be distinguished based on fine-grained criteria such as the intensity, duration, and temporal co-occurrence of individual symptoms~\cite{newson2021poor, kendell2003distinguishing}.
+Consequently, evaluating the psychiatric diagnostic capability of LLMs requires assessing not only whether models possess psychiatric knowledge, but also whether they can rigorously apply diagnostic criteria to resolve complex and ambiguous clinical scenarios.

 Despite this need, existing mental health benchmarks remain limited.
-Importantly, this gap reflects not a lack of interest, but the inherent difficulty in constructing high-quality psychiatric diagnostic data.
+Importantly, this gap reflects not a lack of interest, but the inherent difficulty in constructing high-quality psychiatric diagnostic data~\cite{arnaout2026responsible, gongsurvey, ive2022leveraging}.
 Strict privacy regulations, the absence of objective biomarkers, and the complexity of formal diagnostic logic make large-scale curation of expert-validated datasets exceptionally challenging~\cite{ive2022leveraging, vedanta2024psychsynth}.
-Consequently, most benchmarks rely on social media data and self-reported labels~\cite{yates-etal-2017-depression, cohan2018smhd}, which are ill-suited for evaluating DSM-grounded diagnostic judgments or systematic differential diagnosis.
-To date, no benchmark has been designed to rigorously assess psychiatric diagnostic decision-making in controlled yet clinically grounded settings.
+Consequently, most benchmarks rely on social media data and self-reported labels~\cite{cohan2018smhd, macavaney2018rsdd, yates-etal-2017-depression}, which are ill-suited for evaluating DSM-grounded diagnostic judgments or for systematic differential diagnosis.
+As a result, they fail to provide the controlled scenarios necessary to isolate whether LLMs can accurately resolve clinical boundaries between competing diagnoses under inherent clinical ambiguity.

-In this work, we introduce \ours{}, a benchmark designed to address this gap.
-At its core is \kg{}, a psychiatrist-built and validated knowledge graph that explicitly encodes DSM-5 diagnostic criteria and differential diagnostic rules for 23 psychiatric disorders. \kg{} serves as a golden-standard logical backbone, constructed with direct expert involvement rather than automatically extracted from text.
-Leveraging this structured knowledge, we generate diagnostic scenarios through rule-consistent augmentation and subsequently review them with psychiatrists to ensure clinical plausibility.
-This design yields synthetic data with low annotation noise and enables fine-grained analysis: model errors can be disentangled into deficiencies in domain knowledge versus failures in applying diagnostic criteria.